bkoz/3d-image-classification/README.md

 opendatahub-operator-5b6cb986d-48zxr   1/1     Running   0          3m22s
 ```

 3) Deploy the ODH kfdef and wait for the operators and pods to become ready.
-This could take 8-10 minutes.
+This could take minutes or so.
+It may be helpful
+to open the OpenShift console to monitor the installation status of the operators.
 ```
 oc create -f 03-opendatahub-kfdef-seldon-prometheus-grafana.yaml